 See more trip photos here.

-Slate Pass to the Lago-Carru Col
+Eureka Creek to Lago-Carru Col

 See more trip photos here.

-Going up to Dot Mountain
+En Route to Dot Mountain

 See more trip photos here.